Rep. Pramila Jayapal tried to stop Trump from becoming president; Joe Biden shut her down. They’ve come full circle.

 On Saturday morning, shortly after the Associated Press called the presidency for Biden, Jayapal posted a video of herself dancing on her West Seattle porch.

 She pumps her fist, twirls and uses a wooden spoon to drum on a metal bowl.
 “Ohhhhh thank you!” she yells.
-“Thank you voters!”
+“Thank you, voters!”

 “Today is only possible because people across our state and throughout our country put aside cynicism, doubts and fears to step up, speak out and organize —not only for this election but for the past four years of the Trump presidency,” Jayapal said.
 “These results prove that our democracy still works and that the power always belongs to the people through the power of the vote.”